 Construction was greatly impacted by the Great Depression.
 Not only did it provide an available workforce of up to 4,000 men, but it drastically reduced the cost of building.
 Including land, the total cost of the project was nearly $41 million - $24.7 million of which was the cost of the building itself.
 In addition to the surplus of workers, according to Ruth, “the winter of 1930-31 was the warmest on record for New York City, so everything was in our favor for record-making construction.”

-Left virtually unchanged for 75 years, the Empire State Building’s water delivery system was an innovation.
+Left virtually unchanged for 75 years (at the time of this article), the Empire State Building’s water delivery system was an innovation.
 Unlike most tall New York City buildings, the Empire State Building’s water tanks are inside the building rather than on the roof.
 Seventy miles of pipe deliver water to the entire building and serve the fire-protection standpipe system.

 Replacing 6,400 windows, retrofitting all the light fixtures, converting chiller plants to dual steam and electric usage, and upgrading water pumps has earned the historic building an Environmental Protection Agency ENERGY STAR® rating.
 More upgrades are on the way, Ruth says, including a computerized HVAC system.

 Shortly after its opening, the grand building was dubbed the “Empty State Building” in recognition of its early problems with vacancies, including 56 empty floors in 1933.
 It wasn’t until the end of World War II in the late ‘40s that the building reached full occupancy levels.
-Today, a smaller-scale struggle to fill the building remains.
+At the time of this article in 2006, a smaller-scale struggle to fill the building remained.
 “We [have about] 11- to 12-percent vacancy right now, which, in the real world, [is] not much; but, for us, it is.
 We’ve usually enjoyed 97- to 98-percent occupancy,” says Ruth.
 “We’ve been holding back on some vacancies so we can make larger and full-floor spaces available for larger-space users instead of just focusing on small-space users, which was our history here.”

-Anne K. Goedken (firstname.lastname@example.org) is new products editor at Buildings magazine.
+Anne K. Goedken was the new products editor at BUILDINGS magazine.